Lightning-AI/pytorch-lightning/docs/source/tpu.rst

 - Some tensor ops are not fully supported on TPU, or not supported at all.
 These operations will be performed on CPU (context switch).
 - PyTorch integration is still experimental.
 Some performance bottlenecks may simply be the result of unfinished implementation.

-The official PyTorch XLA `performance guide: <https://github.com/pytorch/xla/blob/master/TROUBLESHOOTING.md#known-performance-caveats>`_ has more detailed information on how PyTorch code can be optimized for TPU.
+The official PyTorch XLA `performance guide <https://github.com/pytorch/xla/blob/master/TROUBLESHOOTING.md#known-performance-caveats>`_ has more detailed information on how PyTorch code can be optimized for TPU.
 In particular, the `metrics report <https://github.com/pytorch/xla/blob/master/TROUBLESHOOTING.md#get-a-metrics-report>`_ allows one to identify operations that lead to context switching.